dukeluo/eslint-plugin-check-file/docs/rules/folder-naming-convention.md

 ### Next.js custom pattern

-There's a new pattern called `NEXT_JS_APP_ROUTER_CASE`.
+The `NEXT_JS_APP_ROUTER_CASE` aims to support a wide range of named constructs in Next.js App Router projects.

-If you would like to enforce a kebab-case naming convention for your folders, but also support Next.js' catch-all routes, dynamic segments, etc. that use square brackets, you could achieve that with this pattern.
+If you would like to enforce a kebab-case naming convention for your folders, but also support Next.js' Standard routes, Dynamic segments, Catch-all segments, Optional Catch-all Segments, Route groups, and Named slots, this pattern is for you.

-Now, all your folders need to be kebab-cased, but you can also do dynamic segments with camel case, so that it flows more natural with the code, i.e.
+When using the pattern, all your folders need to be kebab-cased, but you can also do dynamic segments with camel case, so that it flows more natural with the code, i.e.

 ```
 /src/app/help-pages/[pageId]